 Many other factors enter into the prediction of occupational trends.
 This gradual depletion of our natural resources, changes in licensing requirements of the availability of expansion capital.

-New products and styles, changes in consumers’ liking and disliking business-labour disputes and management or union policies can all affect the job market.
+New products and styles, changes in consumers’ liking and disliking business-labor disputes, and management or union policies can all affect the job market.